Sky Valley Community Floodplain Solutions (CFS) Project

 Click on the interactive Flood Map below to see the project area during high and low levels of flooding.

-This project is funded through a $4.8 million award from the Washington State Department of Ecology’s Floodplains by Design (FbD) grant program.
-SWM and partners will provide $1.93 million in local and federal matching funds to the grant.
+In 2019, this project received funding through a $4.8 million award from the Washington State Department of Ecology’s Floodplains by Design (FbD) grant program.
+Surface Water Management and partners will provided an additional $1.93 million in local and federal matching funds to the grant.
+In 2021, CFS received a second $8.5 million FbD grant to further the integrated floodplain management efforts underway along the Skykomish River near Sultan and Monroe while expanding work further downstream in the Snohomish Watershed through 2025.